How to make Cannabutter

 Cannabutter is a clear combination of “cannabis” and “butter”, also referred to as marijuana butter or weed butter.
-The word we employ in the cannabis space for infused butter.
+Cannabutter is the word we employ in the cannabis space for infused butter.
 Call it an industry standard or a stoner’s slang, if you wish, it does not change the idea:

 Our best directions for weed butter cooking start just below in this post, but beforehand we cite a collection of noteworthy information you’d better acquire once you are on the cannabutter making quest.